 - Agent quality: We assessed each company's agent standards, including average years of experience, sales performance, and customer reviews.
 We prioritized companies with the highest agent standards to ensure you receive top-notch service.

-- Agent selection: Companies that offer multiple agent options to compare were given higher rankings, as this increases the likelihood of finding an agent that’s the best fit for your specific needs and goals.
+- Agent selection: Companies that offer multiple agent options to compare were given higher rankings, as this increases the likelihood of finding an agent that best fits your specific needs and goals.

 - Service level: We focused on full-service discount realtors and brokerages that provide comprehensive support, from in-person consultations to end-to-end transaction management.
 These services mirror what you would expect from a traditional realtor, ensuring no compromise on quality.